 When you put the Switch Lite to sleep, the Joy-Con controllers should automatically disconnect.
 However, they should still be synced, so just touch the home button or a face button on each one when you’re ready to connect it to the Switch Lite again.

-The excellent Pro Controller can also be used with the Switch Lite by following the same steps as using the Joy-Cons, and will function identically to using a Pro Controller in tabletop mode on the original Switch.
+You can use the incredible Pro Controller with the Switch Lite.
+Follow the same steps as if you were using the Joy-Cons, and the function will be identical to using a Pro Controller when in tabletop mode on the original Switch.